 When choosing a pressure washer, your application will play a major factor in whether you need a hot or cold water pressure washer.
 Cold water pressure washers are ideal for removing dirt on most any surface.
 Additional accessories like, high pressure nozzles or rotating brushes, work with cold water pressure washers to increase the cleaning power and decrease your cleaning time.

 However, if you are cleaning surfaces that have grease or oil on them, hot water is a must.
 You wouldn't think of washing your greasy hands with cold water and the same applies to pressure washing.
 If you operate cold water equipment more than a few hours a week, you should consider the labor savings you could realize by switching to a hot water pressure washer.

-Belt driven pressure washers are most commonly found on commercial/industrial style pressure washers.
+Belt driven pressure washer are most commonly found on commercial and industrial jobsites.
 A belt driven pump is ideal for cleaning applications that require more than 20+ hours per week.
 On a belt driven unit, the high-pressure pump spins at a less RPM reducing the heat and vibration, which in turn, minimizes the wear and tear on the internal parts of the pump and leads to longer life.

 With a gas pressure washer you have a couple of different choices when selecting an engine.
 Also, gas engines don't require a power cord which in turn allows more portability.